-Matt Grossmann is Director of the Institute for Public Policy and Social Research (IPPSR) and Associate Professor of Political Science at Michigan State University.
+Matt Grossmann is Director of the Institute for Public Policy and Social Research (IPPSR) and Professor of Political Science at Michigan State University.

 His new book, Red State Blues: How the Conservative Revolution Stalled in the States, is from Cambridge University Press.
 He finds that while the Republican Party has gained substantial political control of state governments but has largely failed to enact policies that advance conservative goals.